UNC-optics/Social-Interaction-Chamber/README.md

 # Detailed Protocol: Social Interaction Chamber

-See the “Detailed Protocol” tab in the “Social Interaction Chamber Materials” spreadsheet for a sequential list of the required materials for the construction of the Social Interaction Chamber.
+See the “Detailed Protocol” tab in the “Materials List/Social Interaction Chamber Materials.xlsx spreadsheet for a sequential list of the required materials for the construction of the Social Interaction Chamber.
 GitHub repository: https://github.com/UNC-optics/Social-Interaction-Chamber

 # Construction of laser cut box

-1. Use the Hardware Manufacturing/Laser Cutting Files/Social Interaction Chamber Walls Laser Cut File.svg to vector laser cut the structural panels of the Social Interaction Chamber.
+1. Use the "Hardware Manufacturing/Laser Cutting Files/Social Interaction Chamber Walls Laser Cut File.svg" to vector laser cut the structural panels of the Social Interaction Chamber.

 2. Cut the partition and lid (black lines) out of 1/16in clear cast acrylic.
    ![Clear Laser Cut Pieces](https://github.com/user-attachments/assets/6a37a6c0-da75-4a4f-b60f-0c010265fa8a)